Why Are My Pepper Flowers Falling Off?

 Normally, outdoor pepper plants enjoy plenty of pollination from beneficial insects like bees, hummingbirds, butterflies, and more.
 Pollen is taken and placed into another flower, accepted by it's pistil to complete fertilization.
 When flowers do not accept pollen or are not fertilized, they tend to fall off the plant, not able to bear any fruit.

 Pollination can be a serious issue for indoor growing.
-Without pollinators to fertilized these flowers, it's up to the growers to take over this responsibility.
+Without pollinators to fertilize these flowers, it's up to the growers to take over this responsibility.
 This typically involves taking the grower's finger, a swab, or small brush and twisting around the inside of the flower to release pollen and getting it onto the stigma.

 6. Imbalance of Nutrients